aprs434/aprs434.github.io/README.md

 |**TOTAL**|**42**|

 ### Encoding tttt
+1. Perform input sanitisation.
-1. Perform character replacement and filtering on the given string; only allow for charcters of the [42&nbsp;character set](#compressed-text).
+2. Perform character replacement and filtering on the given string; only allow for charcters of the [42&nbsp;character set](#compressed-text).
-2. Treat the resulting text string as a Base42 encoding.
+3. Treat the resulting text string as a Base42 encoding.
 Decode it first to an integer.
-3. Then, encode this integer as a Base256 `tttt` bytestring.
+4. Then, encode this integer as a Base256 `tttt` bytestring.

 ### Decoding tttt
 1. First, decode the given Base256 `tttt` bytestring to an integer.